-Whether boarding or day, all pupils at Millfield benefit from the warm, positive and caring atmosphere across the school.
+Whether boarding or day, all children at Millfield benefit from the warm, positive and caring atmosphere across the school.

 For our Year 3's to Year 8's, our boarders describe their boarding houses as homes from home and all pupils are in vertical games houses for academic, sporting and musical competitions.

 For our Year 9's and above the supportive environment in our boarding and day houses help to create a strong community spirit throughout the school.

-In addition to physical health, the wellbeing of pupils is at the heart of everything we do at Millfield, and our Medical Centre, counselling service, Chaplaincy and physiotherapists provide physical and emotional support to all who need it.
+In addition to physical health, the wellbeing of our children is at the heart of everything we do at Millfield, and our Medical Centre, counselling service, Chaplaincy and physiotherapists provide physical and emotional support to all who need it.
 Caring for the individual is vital to creating the positive environment that allows us all to flourish.
-The various forums that harness students’ voices and views (e.g. house, year group and school councils) help to inform our pastoral care provision and empower the children assert their views on the wellbeing and mental health support services we offer.
+The various forums that harness children's voices and views (e.g. house, year group and school councils) help to inform our pastoral care provision and empower the children to assert their views on the wellbeing and mental health support services we offer.

 Millfield School fully recognises its responsibility to safeguard and promote the welfare of the children and young people in their care, and that safeguarding is everyone’s responsibility, and we expect everyone working at our school to share this commitment.

 - To ensure that children are growing up in circumstances consistent with the provision of safe and effective care thus enabling those children to have optimum life chances and to enter adulthood successfully

 - To treat the interests of our children as paramount (taking into consideration their disability, culture and history) and;

 • consider at all times the best interests of the child